cyclecomputing/condor-agent/README.md

 Note that the `CONDOR_AGENT_SUBMIT_DIR` directory can be any directory on disk into which the job files can  be written.
 The above is only a suggested default location.
 If you do not intend to do submissions over the REST interface with this CondorAgent installation you can omit this setting.

-When making changes to CondorAgent configuration settings it is important to remember to reconfigure all the Condor daemons on the machine, otherwise the CondorAgent won't see config changes made in the files.
+When making changes to CondorAgent configuration settings it is important to remember to reconfigure all the HTCondor daemons on the machine, otherwise the CondorAgent won't see config changes made in the files.

-Reconfigure this Condor installation:
+Reconfigure this HTCondor installation:

 	condor_reconfig -full